Suryansusm1234/Digital-Library/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Team
-- Department of Computer Science, etech college
-- CODE-CREW Coding Society

 ## License
-This project is proprietary software belonging to etech college.
+This project is proprietary software belonging to Suryansu Sanjeebani Mohanty .

 ## Acknowledgments
 - Google Cloud Platform for file storage